 - Design for Drivers.
 Information should be presented and communicated at the driver's level of understanding.
-Motorists are not familiar with technical jargon and concepts.

-- Accommodate Target Groups.
-This

-may be as simple as using 20/15 Copy

-on Guide Signs to improve visibility for

-elderly drivers.
-Target groups should

-be identified where appropriate and

-their needs incorporated into the

-design.

-- Be Responsive to Task Demands and Driver Attributes.
-Highway information should convey the highway's operating conditions, be sensitive to driver motor-sensory skills, and be responsive to the demands placed on drivers.

-- Satisfy All Information Needs.
-All information needs relative to the driving task should be satisfied.

-- Maintain Design/Information System Compatibility.
-Information displays and designs should look "compatible" with the rest of the roadway environment.

-- Avoid Surprises and Expectancy Violations.
-Surprises cause poor

-Office of Traffic and Safety Traffic Engineering Design Division Traffic Control Devices Design Manual driver reactions and performance, and should be either eliminated or given advance warning.
+Motorists are not familiar with technical jargon and concepts. - Accommodate Target Groups.
+This may be as simple as using 20/15 Copy on Guide Signs to improve visibility for elderly drivers.
+Target groups should be identified where appropriate, and their needs should be incorporated into the design. - Be Responsive to Task Demands and Driver Attributes.
+Highway information should convey the highway's operating conditions, be sensitive to driver motorsensory skills, and be responsive to the demands placed on drivers. - Satisfy All Information Needs.
+All information needs relative to the driving task should be satisfied. - Maintain Design/Information System Compatibility.
+Information displays and designs should look "compatible" with the rest of the roadway environment. - Avoid Surprises and Expectancy Violations.
+Surprises cause poor driver reactions and performance, and should be either eliminated or given advance warning.
+Best practices are to provide a simple implementation of a TCD device that is easy to comprehend and will invoke the desired reaction by the driver.

 - Eliminate Information Error Sources.
-This includes missing or obscured information, misplaced traffic control devices, and obsolete/nonstandard devices. - Avoid Overload and Under load.
-Drivers tend to make mistakes when required to process too much information and when not enough information is given. - Provide a Steady Pace.
+This includes missing or obscured information, misplaced traffic control devices, and obsolete/non-standard devices. - Avoid Overload and Under Load.
+Drivers tend to make mistakes when required to process too much information and when not enough information is given i.e., where time to comprehend a message and the reaction time to make a corrective action are violated. - Provide a Steady Pace.
 Information should be well spaced, avoiding localized areas of information overload. - Use Primacy when Information Competes.
 Information should be prioritized, with control information given precedence over navigation.